Best Laser Jammers for Police Lidar Defense

-Laser enforcement cotinues to become more popular by police agencies as for speed enforcement and the laser gun manufactures have become much more aggressive in developing new technology to beat laser jammers.
+Escort ZR6 Laser Shifter.
+Police Lidar traffic enforcement continues to become more popular by police agencies as for speed enforcement and the laser gun manufactures have become much more aggressive in developing new technology to beat laser jammers.

 To do this several manufacturers have begun incorporating variable and random pulses rates into their firmware and have substantially improved their optics.
-The result is that these new guns are absolutely lethal.
+The result is that these new guns are absolutely lethal and more difficult for laser jammers to effectively defeat them.

-We have also discovered that most of these lidar gun manufacturers have been purchasing the latest versions of laser jammers on a regular basis to revise their firmware to defeat them.
+We have also discovered that most of these police lidar speed gun manufacturers have been purchasing the latest versions of the laser jammers on a regular basis to revise their firmware to defeat them.

 And guess what happens once their firmware gets compromised?